BIO

 Alison is passionate about the natural world and loves exploring through hikes and educational activities (like the amazing raptor experience pictured here at Sky Falconry).

-She lives in Glendale, CA where she loves to garden, cook, swim, and hang with her husband Phil.
-They are the caretakers of several hives of bees and enjoy viewing nature on a pair of Nordic skis whenever they can get away.
+She lives in Glendale, CA where she loves to garden, swim, and savor life with her husband Phil.
+They are the caretakers of several hives of bees and enjoy viewing nature on a pair of Nordic skis whenever they can get away to the snow.